sl-comp/sl-comp.github.io/README.md

 of Separation Logic.
 The solvers are compared on each theory on the number of problems solved and the running time.
-This initiative started at [FLOC 2014](http://vsl2014.at/) and it has been afiliated with different events:
+This initiative started at [FLOC 2014](http://vsl2014.at/) and it has been affiliated with different events:
 [SMT-COMP 2014](http://smtcomp.sourceforge.net/2014/),
 [FLOC 2018](https://www.floc18.org) workshop
 [ADSL 2018](http://adsl.univ-grenoble-alpes.fr/) and